motylevm/styleguide/README.md

 There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

-Blank line should be placed after braces if there are more htan one code line:
+Blank line should be placed after braces if there are more than one code line:

 ```swift
 if user.isReady {